ypinhsuan/tp/docs/UserGuide.md

 Other examples:
 * `find-class CS2030 lab`<br>
   `edit-class 1 n\CS2030 lab L05`<br>
-  Edits the name of the 1st class in the results of the find command.
+  Edits the name of the 1st class in the result of the find command.

 <div markdown="block" class="alert alert-primary">

-:bulb: **Tip:** Make use of the find-class command to filter the displayed class list to your desired class.
+:bulb: **Tip:** Make use of the `find-class` command to filter the displayed class list to your desired class.
 You can now type in index 1 directly to edit the name of that class.

 </div>